Winter Term Micro-Internships

 - Connect to people and opportunities that will enhance your Oberlin experience and prepare you for life after college

-Winter Term internships are often hosted by alumni or other friends of Oberlin in various career fields and locations.
-Search and apply for Winter Term internships in Handshake beginning in mid-October; the final application deadline is Friday, November 12.
+Winter Term micro-internships are often hosted by alumni, parents, or other friends of Oberlin in various career fields and locations.
+Search and apply for Winter Term internships in Handshake beginning in mid-September; the final application deadline is Friday, October 14, 2022.

-The Career Development Center can also support students with self-secured Winter Term internships by:
+Career Exploration and Development staff can also support students with self-secured Winter Term internships by:

 - Offering strategies and resources to reach out to potential employers

 - Sponsoring students with self-secured internships for Winter Term credit

 Whether find a Winter Term micro-internship on Handshake or on your own, Career Exploration and Development (CED) is available to sponsor you for Winter Term credit.
 Here are the steps to join CED's Winter Term micro-internship group project:

 - Micro-internships coordinated by CED: Apply through Handshake by Friday, October 14 at 5:00 p.m.
 EDT.